WidGP1/WidGP/PrivacyPolicy.md

 WidGP does not collect any personal information from its users.
 We do not access, store, or process any data that could be used to personally identify you.

 ## 2. In-App Purchase - PaddockPlus:
-WidGP offers an in-app purchase named PaddockPlus, which operates on a subscription model.
+WidGP offers an in-app purchase named PaddockPlus, which operates on a season basis purchase model.
 The purchase is managed by the Apple App Store, and we do not have access to your payment information.
 Apple's privacy policies and terms of service apply to any transactions made through the App Store.

 ## 3. Usage Analytics:
 WidGP does not use any analytics tools to track your usage patterns or gather any information about how you interact with the application.